willstepp/writings/hunger/hunger.md

 After the third day the fried cakes ran out and he relied on the fish in the river alone to nourish him.
 He made steady progress even as the landscape inclined.
 But on the third night he caught no fish, there were none, and that night he went to bed hungry and woke up the next morning with no strength even to fish let alone continue his journey.

 How weak I am, Mika said aloud, what would my father say if he could see me now?
-My last request was wasted on you.
-You are not ready.
+You are not ready to do the thing I asked of you.
 You cry like a baby because your feet hurt and your palms bleed.
-Shameful.
+I am ashamed.

-Mika lay in the grass feeling ashamed and hungry and lonely for his tribe.
+Mika lay in the grass feeling low and hungry and lonely for company.
 He was so hungry.
-Just a little nourishment and he would be fine again.
+Just a little nourishment and he would be good again.
 He could continue.
 Where were the fish?
-Why could he not catch a single one?
+Why had the river not produced any for him?
 He sat up and looked towards the far mountains.
 So far away they were.
-They did not look any closer than when he first began.
-The day ended and he had not made any progress and was low in spirit.
+They looked no closer than when he first began.
+The day ended and Mika had not made any progress and was low in spirit and very hungry.
 He slept with no fire that night.

+He arose early the next morning and began the journey home.
+He followed the tracks he had made the entire way and felt a deep shame.
+His hunger never abated.
+He never caught any fish.
+Sometimes he found a bush with berries and they gave him some energy.
+He reached the place where the plains ended and the trees of the valley began.

+It was late afternoon when he rounded the bend and saw the familiar wooden walls that protected his village.
+Since it was day the gates were open and he walked in.
+Several of his friends saw him.

+Where have you been?
+They asked, but Mika did not answer.
+He went to the summer hut he shared with his mother and found her there boiling beans over a fire.
+When she saw her son she gasped.

+How thin you are.
+And weak.
+Come inside and rest.
+I will make you something to eat.

+She prepared bread and salted meat and also dried peaches.
+He ate it all down as his mother looked on, worried but silent.
+In the corner she saw the empty bucket he had brought inside, but did not ask what it was for.
+When he was done she washed the blisters on his palms.
+By now it was evening and the stars had begun to appear overhead.

+Mika lay down.
+His mother gave him a kiss on the forehead.

+How does it feel now that you have done your father’s will?
+He is surely proud of his son.
+I am proud of you.

+That night Mika could not sleep at all and his view of the bright stars from the opening in the roof was obscured by tears.

+~

+One of his chores each morning was to feed the chickens in the yard but on this morning when he went out there with the bag of feed he did not see them.
+He did not hear them either so he went to the small shed with hay inside where they slept.
+Just outside he saw the same chicken who was in the sweat house the night his father died.
+It lay on its side unmoving.
+Its stupid black eyes covered in a milky film.
+Mika knelt and looked inside at the others.
+They were all dead.

+He inspected the feed in the bag and saw that some kernals were covered in a fuzzy black mold.
+He found some on the ground and saw the same mold.

+Mika ran into the center of the village where the feed was stored and saw a group gathered there.
+They all carried bags of corn and other dried goods.
+There was a sense of worry in the air as they showed one another the contaminated grains and debated about what it could be.
+Mika recognized the same fuzz on all their food.

+Yonaguska was in charge of the dry good storage and someone ran to wake him.
+When he arrived he inspected the grains and deeply frowned.
+He told one of the boys to fetch Kulsathee and the other elders.
+Then he led the group into the graineries where all the corn was kept in the village.
+There was a central place for it but every person had access to it and could take whatever  they needed.